309thEDDGE/weave/README.md

 Weave was built with the intention of connecting to an S3 bucket with an `s3fs.S3FileSystem` object.
 Any filesystem that uses an `fsspec.implementations` API should be possible to implement.
 For now, Weave has only been tested using an S3 bucket filesystem.

+The following environment variables are required to establish an S3 connection:
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- S3_ENDPOINT

+The following environment variables are required to establish a MongoClient connection:
+- MONGODB_HOST
+- MONGODB_USERNAME
+- MONGODB_PASSWORD

 ### Baskets